seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  read — and **the section ends with «Поиск не завершён.» whenever the hunt that would have found a NEW item did not complete this run**: any lane of §6a stale by date or by `sec6_md5`, any coin of `tokens[]` or systemic lane without today's discovery search (§6), or any coin whose lane coverage item 90 required and did not measure.
+  read — and **the section ends with «Поиск не завершён.» whenever the hunt that would have found a NEW item did not complete this run**: any lane of §6a stale by date or by `sec6_md5`, any coin of `tokens[]` or systemic lane without today's discovery search (§6), or any coin whose lane coverage item 90 required and the run could compute and did not — a coin at `неизмеримо` (§11) is a standing gap the appendix names, never an unfinished hunt.
 The string is the fixed one above — no reason, no host, no count — and it is decided from `analyst/state.json` as written by this run, so the answer and the state cannot disagree about it. **A hunt that found nothing and a hunt that did not run print identically without it**, and the Boss reads an unchanged catalyst section as